chroma-hade/AnimController/README.md

 -- Stop All Animations AnimController.StopAllAnimations(Animator, Value)
--- Value is "number" of fade time!
+-- "Value" is "number" of fade time!
 ```